- Is it possible to take MATH 1A and 16B (or the equivalent) to complete the calculus requirement for the major?

 - Can the statistics requirement be fulfilled at a community college?

-- Can Economics 1 or 2 and calculus be taken elsewhere?
+- Can ECON 1 or 2 and calculus be taken elsewhere?

 - Will I receive credit for courses taken through UC Extension?